-When you come into contact with an allergen that causes a skin reaction, this is known as contact dermatitis.
-The three main types of contact dermatitis are irritant contact dermatitis, caused by the skin touching a substance such as a chemical, allergic contact dermatitis, which may take a few days for symptoms to develop, and contact urticaria, also known as hives.
+When you come into an interaction with an allergen that causes a skin reaction, this is known as contact dermatitis.
+The three main types of contact dermatitis are irritant contact dermatitis, caused by the skin touching a substance such as a chemical; allergic contact dermatitis, which may take a few days for symptoms to develop; and contact urticaria, also known as hives.

 Nummular Dermatitis tends to appear on the skin in a reddened round or oval shape.
 It is most commonly caused by an abrasion to the skin, a bite, or a burn.
 This type of eczema is most common in men ages 55-65.